How to Read Ketone Test Strips

 When Should You Test for Ketones?

-It is advisable to check for ketones under the following conditions when:
+It is advisable to check for ketones under the following conditions:

 1. Your blood glucose is higher than 240mg/dl